ecjx/random_share/README.md

   cargo run

-for cpp: any cpp compiler version that support c++20 and cmake mkdir build cd build cmake ../src make
+for cpp: any cpp compiler version that support c++20 and cmake -mkdir build
+  -cd build
+  -cmake ../src
+  -make